|

 do just about any repair, and on-line information is available through

-the forums on Rennlist and Pelican Parts.
+the forums on Rennlist, Vertex Auto and Pelican Parts.
 Most 911 enthusiasts are more

 than happy to share their knowledge of how to repair and care for these